 The college curriculum will reflect identified needs and interests of the Lac Courte Oreilles Band of Lake Superior Chippewa by providing academic, vocational, adult basic education, cultural, and community programs.
 The primary purpose is to meet the needs of the Native American population and maintain an open door policy.

 Provide quality instruction for academic and personal enhancement.

-Offer appropriate curriculum leading to Associate of Arts, Associate of Science, and Associate of Applied Science degrees, one-year certificates, specialized certificates, and programs of cultural enrichment.
+Offer appropriate curriculum leading to Bachelor of Science, Associate of Arts, Associate of Science, and Associate of Applied Science degrees, one-year certificates, specialized certificates, and programs of cultural enrichment.